- Baldwin, J. (2018) Injured but not Broken: Constructing a Trauma Sensitive Theology. CreateSpace Independent Publishing Platform.

 - Warner, M., Southgate, C., Grosch-Miller, C., Ison, H. (2019).
 Tragedies and Christian Congregations: The Practical Theology of Trauma.
 Routledge Publishing.

 - “Beginning by identifying the characteristics of trauma in individuals and communities, this collection of essays from practitioners and academics locates sudden trauma-inducing tragedies as a problem in practical theology.
 A range of biblical and theological responses are presented, but contemporary scientific understanding is also included in order to challenge and stretch some of these traditional theological resources.
 The pastoral section of the book examines the ethics of response to tragedy, locating the role of the minister in relation to other helping agencies and exploring the all-too-topical issue of ministerial abuse.
-Developing a nuanced rationale for good practical, pastoral, liturgical and theological responses to major traumas, this book will be of significant value to scholars of practical theology as well as practitioners counselling in and around church congregations.”
+Developing a nuanced rationale for good practical, pastoral, liturgical and theological responses to major traumas, this book will be of significant value to scholars of practical theology as well as practitioners counseling in and around church congregations.”

 - Ammerman, N. T. (1997).
 Congregations and community.
 Rutgers University.